From your Dashboard, you can upload new videos, as well as view, manage, and export your existing videos.

 - View Videos by upload

-Alternatively you can view the results of your uploads by clicking on the drop down in the top left and selecting Your Videos.
+Alternatively you can view the results of your uploads by clicking on the Your Videos button in the top center of the page.

 Processing detailsIndividual videos can be selected to reveal more details about the uploaded file.